Rise Alliance logo

 Rise Alliance Review

 Rise Alliance is a business debt resolution company that operates as part of Second Wind Consultants, a firm specializing in commercial distress resolution.
 The company targets business owners facing multiple forms of debt including merchant cash advances, business credit card debt, and vendor obligations.
-Their positioning emphasizes ethical and transparent practices, contrasting themselves against traditional debt relief companies they characterize as stalling tactics or over-promising payment reductions without addressing underlying risks.
+Their positioning emphasizes ethical and listed practices, contrasting themselves against traditional debt relief companies they characterize as stalling tactics or over-promising payment reductions without addressing underlying risks.

 Rise Alliance offers three primary service lines: business debt resolution through their RISE Debt Resolution Program, strategic business consulting for post-resolution sustainability, and access to customized financing solutions through their network of commercial lenders and working capital providers.
 The company differentiates itself by claiming proactive creditor negotiation that structurally protects cash flow rather than merely stalling payments, and positions access to a nationwide network of commercial lenders, attorneys, and restructuring professionals as unavailable elsewhere.
 However, the company is exclusively focused on business debt, not personal consumer debt relief.

 Their marketing emphasizes case studies of rapid resolution (one client claims four-day settlement of all accounts including lawsuits and liens) and stress reduction, but provides limited specific information about fees, timelines, or success rates on the website.
-Rise Alliance appears to target mid-sized business owners in financial distress, particularly those dealing with predatory lending products like merchant cash advances, though their service model and exact fee structure remain opaque from publicly available website content.
+Rise Alliance appears to target mid-sized business owners in financial distress, particularly those dealing with high-cost lending products like merchant cash advances, though their service model and exact fee structure remain opaque from publicly available website content.
 Consolidating high-interest balances into a single installment loan with a fixed rate can reduce total interest paid and simplify monthly budgeting.

 Services & Features